Report from the first International Rights of Nature Tribunal

 So not only is there evidence presented of the failure to comply with the duties in the Universal Declaration and violation of certain rights laid down in the Declaration, but this case also raises important issues for consideration, which have the potential of global significance.
 For example, the Tribunal should consider questions such as the following: if the amount of greenhouse gases in the air is already so great that it is causing significant climate change, is any significant increase in the rate of production of hydrocarbons, such as coal mining, automatically a violation of the Rights of Nature and of Mother Earth?
 This is a question that this particular case provides us and is important for consideration.
 Accordingly, my conclusion is that there is a case to answer and that this case must be admitted for consideration by the permanent Tribunal.”

 Dr. Vandana Shiva then presented her closing address, supporting all of the judges in their findings.
 “This tribunal was called a Seed Tribunal.
 It is a seed sown, which has a lot of potential.
 I support all the Tribunal members who have recommended an admission of all the cases for a deepening of the processes for justice, and a deepening of the processes to stop the violation and violence against the Earth.
 I know the creativity that we derive from the Earth is a creativity that cannot be stopped.
 It cannot be threatened.
 It cannot be extinguished… I think we have started on a beautiful, exciting journey of finding new paths collectively.
 This is a small seed that I can see growing into a magnificent tree with many branches.
 Let’s nourish it, water it and hug it.”
 The Tribunal session was then closed.

-The Global Alliance for the Rights of Nature intends to hold a further Rights of Nature Tribunal later this year, at a time and location still to be decided.
+The Global Alliance for the Rights of Nature intends to hold further International Rights of Nature Tribunals, details of which will be available on their website.